akaAlbo/jerk_metrics/README.md

-# NumPy Test
+# Testing the SciPy library
-Getting started with NumPy
+Getting started with NumPy, SciPy, Matplotlib